Student Clubs & Activities

 Getting involved in student activities can be the difference between merely attending Trinity College of Nursing & Health Sciences compared to becoming a vital part of the total College experience.
-Advantages of student involvement include gaining more knowledge about the field of health sciences, establishing new friendships, developing leadership skills, assisting with community service projects and just having a good time.
-Participation is available through the Student Government Association, Student Nurses Association and professional honor societies such as Phi Theta Kappa and Chi Rho Chapter of Sigma Theta Tau International.
-Students may also volunteer to represent all students on College standing committees or on the Governing Board.
-Representatives are chosen by the Department Director of Student Services from the volunteers who have identified themselves at the time representatives are needed.
+Advantages of student involvement include gaining more knowledge about their professional field, establishing new friendships, developing leadership skills, assisting with community service projects and just having a good time.
+Participation is available through the Student Government Association and professional honor societies such as Phi Theta Kappa and Chi Rho Chapter of Sigma Theta Tau International Honor Society of Nursing.
+Students may also volunteer to represent all students on College standing committees.

 Chi Rho Chapter

 On September 11, 2015, a local chapter of Sigma Theta Tau International Honor Society of Nursing (STTI) was established, Chi Rho Chapter.
 Sigma Theta Tau International Honor Society of Nursing was founded in 1922 by six nurses at the Indiana University Training School for Nurses, which is now Indiana University School of Nursing, in Indianapolis, IN, USA.
 The founders chose the name from the Greek words storgé, thárros, and time, meaning "love," "courage," and "honor."
 STTI became incorporated in 1985 as Sigma Theta Tau International Inc., a nonprofit organization with a 501(c)(3) tax status in the United States.

 The mission of the Honor Society of Nursing, Sigma Theta Tau International, is advancing world health and celebrating nursing excellence in scholarship, leadership and service.

 Sigma Theta Tau International's vision is to be the global organization of choice for nursing.